zotero/zoterobib/src/html/faq.md

 ### How do I add entries to my bibliography?

-The easiest way to add an item to ZBib is by pasting in a URL.
-Just open a new browser tab, search for what you're looking for, open the page, and copy the URL from your browser's address bar into ZBib.
-ZBib can automatically extract bibliographic data from newspaper and magazine articles, library catalogs, journal articles, sites like Amazon and Google Books, and much more.
+The easiest way to add an item to ZoteroBib is by pasting in a URL.
+Just open a new browser tab, search for what you're looking for, open the page, and copy the URL from your browser's address bar into ZoteroBib.
+ZoteroBib can automatically extract bibliographic data from newspaper and magazine articles, library catalogs, journal articles, sites like Amazon and Google Books, and much more.

 If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in an [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier), or [arXiv ID](https://arxiv.org/help/arxiv_identifier).
 Most recent published papers will include a DOI in the article listing and on the first page, and nearly all books include an ISBN on the back or in the first few pages.